solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 deployment (CI/CD), costs related to manual deployment tasks can be reduced or completely removed.

-There are many steps in the application lifecycle that go beyondsimply building and deploying an application.
+There are many steps in the application lifecycle that go beyond simply building and deploying an application.
 This guide will cover how easy it is to monitor system uptime and performance in the various Azure services.
 Administrators will appreciate the realistic and